luciduci2/stability_predict_masters_23/README.md

   - The models and dataloaders used for training.

 This is NOT included in the repo:
   - The developed models.
-The files were too large and are instead stored by Ingemar André.
+The files were too large to uplad here and are instead stored by Ingemar André.